 In reporting the accomplishments of the project, you need to apply Earned Value (EV) to the figures and calculations in the project.
 EV is the quantification of the “worth” of the work done to date.

-In a sentence, EV tells you, in physical terms, what the project has accomplished.
+sentence, EV tells you, in physical terms, what the project has accomplished.

 No comments: